From healthcare and the cost of living to dating and raising kids, we answer the more frequently asked questions about being an expat in Austria.

 For more information, this handy YouTube video evaluates the cost of living in Austria on a day-to-day basis for things like groceries, entertainment, salaries, and property prices.

-3. Is it easy to find love in Austria?
+3. Is it easy to find love as an expat in Austria?

 How to meet singles